freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creator/first-steps/running-vpe.md

 # Running VPE

 Now we can get begin with some simple game play.
-Open VPX, create a new "blank" table, and save it somewhere.
+Open Visual Pinball, create a new "blank" table, and save it somewhere.
 In Unity, go to *Visual Pinball -> Import VPX* and choose the new `.vpx` file.

 You should now see Visual Pinball's blank table in the Editor's scene view: